-“That 17.5 per cent return is for a super fund with 60-76 per cent invested in growth assets, such as shares and property – likely the case if you did not choose a specific investment option,” says finance author Nicole Pederson-McKinnon.
+“That 17.5 per cent return [seen in 2020-21] is for a super fund with 60-76 per cent invested in growth assets, such as shares and property – likely the case if you did not choose a specific investment option,” says finance author Nicole Pederson-McKinnon.

 “If you chose a fund with a higher concentration of growth assets – because you are younger and have time to ride out sharemarket volatility – you may have done even better.

 “Fund investment options with higher concentrations of less risky assets, often held by those nearing retirement, would probably have dampened returns.”

 The Productivity Commission (PC) calculates that the difference in savings between a typical full-time worker in a bottom-quartile fund and one in a top-quartile fund would be $660,000 over a lifetime.

 Check your fees

 The balance shown on your super statement will be minus any fees charged for the year, but it is still important to be aware of what you’re being charged as fees can have a big impact on your final balance.

 “Your returns are reported net of fees but it is still a good idea to know what you are paying because while investment performance is a variable, some fees can be fixed,” says Ms Pederson-McKinnon.

 The commission warns that an increase of just 0.5 percentage points could cost a full-time worker around $100,000 by the time they reach retirement.